open-toolchain/tekton-catalog/cra/sample-v2/README.md

 ## Add and Configure a Tekton pipeline to your toolchain
 - In this step, you will add a Tekton pipeline to the toolchain.
 Click on Add tool button and then click on Delivery Pipeline card.
 Specify a Pipeline Name.
 For Pipeline Type, select Tekton.
 Click Create Integration.
 - Click on the pipeline card so that you can configure the pipeline.
 - In this step, you will import Tekton task defintions into your toolchain.
 On the Definitions tab, click on Add button.
 Select tekton-catalog repository.
 Select branch `master`.
 Select path `toolchain` and click on Add button.
-Similarly, add the following paths:  `git`,`utils`, `cra-v2` and `cra-v2/sample`.
+Similarly, add the following paths:  `git`,`utils`, `cra` and `cra-v2/sample`.
 Now click Validate button and then Save button.

 | Repository        | Branch | Path           |
 | ----------------- | ------ | -------------- |